apache/comdev-site/source/pmc/community-growth.md

 ## Engage with big users

-Reach out to companies that depend on your project and ask them to consider what would happen if the project were discontinued.
-This often leads organizations to recognize the value they receive and motivates them to start contributing in meaningful ways.
+Reach out to companies that depend on your project, and encourage them to take an active role in the decision-making by getting involved in the discussions on the mailing lists, and providing code changes that their customers are requesting.
+Encourage them to think of open source collaboration as investing in their supply chain, rather than as altruism.

 ## Be transparent about project risk